biolink/biolink-model/docs/index.md

        * [GeneHasVariantThatContributesToDiseaseAssociation](GeneHasVariantThatContributesToDiseaseAssociation.md)
     * [GeneToExpressionSiteAssociation](GeneToExpressionSiteAssociation.md) - An association between a gene and an expression site, possibly qualified by stage/timing info.
     * [GeneToGeneAssociation](GeneToGeneAssociation.md) - abstract parent class for different kinds of gene-gene or gene product to gene product relationships.
 Includes homology and interaction.
+       * [GeneToGeneCoexpressionAssociation](GeneToGeneCoexpressionAssociation.md) - Indicates that two genes are co-expressed, generally under the same conditions.
        * [GeneToGeneHomologyAssociation](GeneToGeneHomologyAssociation.md) - A homology association between two genes.
 May be orthology (in which case the species of subject and object should differ) or paralogy (in which case the species may be the same)
        * [PairwiseGeneToGeneInteraction](PairwiseGeneToGeneInteraction.md) - An interaction between two genes or two gene products.
 May be physical (e.g. protein binding) or genetic (between genes).
 May be symmetric (e.g. protein interaction) or directed (e.g. phosphorylation)
           * [PairwiseMolecularInteraction](PairwiseMolecularInteraction.md) - An interaction at the molecular level between two physical entities